 Adults and kids will all enjoy this amazing interactive display, where Obi-Wan and Vader fight, the Millennium Falcon soars, and the cantina band on Mos Eisley plays.
 Plus, you’ll get to mingle with life-sized figures.
 A treat for any Star Wars fan!

-A su llegada: Admission to LEGOLAND Discovery Center is included with the Go Chicago® Card.
+A su llegada: Admission to LEGOLAND Discovery Center is included with the Go Chicago® pass.

 Tour the City